House Lift and Renovation on the bay

 The original home was buried in sand and did not meet flood code.
 It was at risk of falling off the bluff and littering the protected environmentally sensitive area with potentially dangerous debris.

-Ambrose Homes developed a conservation-conscious design to raise and expand the house working within the framework of the Town of Eastham’s Wetlands Bylaws and Regulations, and the Eastham Conservation Commission’s and the Massachusetts Department of Environmental Protection’s rules and regulations for a protected area.
-Ambrose Homes’ adaptations to this uniquely delicate site included a Dune Management/Restoration Plan.
+Ambrose Homes developed a conservation conscious design to expand the house while working within the framework of the town’s Wetlands Regulations, the Conservation Commission and the Massachusetts Department of Environmental Protection regulations.
+Ambrose Homes’ adaptations to this uniquely delicate site included a dune management restoration plan.

-The project even included a Diamondback Terrapin Turtle Protection Plan, complete with a turtle fence and gate.
+The environmentally sensitive project even included a Diamondback Terrapin Turtle protection plan, complete with a turtle fence and gate.

-The project actually enhanced and improved the integrity and function of the surrounding dune system, because the house as it existed prior to the project was impeding the sand’s ability to move and be changed by the wind and water flow.
+The project actually enhanced and improved the integrity and function of the surrounding dune system, because the house as it existed prior to the project was impeding the sand’s ability to move with the wind and water flow.
 The new building meets flood code and also allows the sand to move and be changed through natural processes.